 In 1933, the White Star Line and its rival shipping company, Cunard, agreed to merge the two companies to become known as the Cunard White Star Line; however, in 1934.
 30 James Street closed as the head office after 37 years of service.
 To this day, 30 James Street has remained untouched, despite being one of the most iconic symbols in the story of RMS Titanic.

-However, we here at Signature Living plan to preserve and restore the building to its original architecture, creating a luxurious hotel that commemorate the White Star Line and RMS Titanic.
+However, we here at Signature Living plan to preserve and restore the building to its original architecture, creating a luxurious hotel that commemorates the White Star Line and RMS Titanic.

 We have spent many years creating stylish group hotels in Liverpool that bring friends and family together in a stunning setting, and 30 James Street will be no exception.
 We aim to create a comfortable, chic hotel that honours Liverpool’s maritime history, whilst creating a relaxing retreat for guests from across the world.
 We hope you join us very soon.